The Matrix and the Interface of Control

 The Matrix is not a literal map of current AI.
 But it is an excellent myth for five live problems.

 First, simulation has become operational.
-Synthetic text, images, video, voice, agents, and virtual environments make reality contestable at scale.
+Synthetic text, images, video, and voice, agents, and virtual environments make reality contestable at scale.
 The issue is not only fakery.
 It is exhaustion: people lose the energy to verify.

 Second, extraction is hidden beneath convenience.
 AI systems offer answers, companionship, productivity, and entertainment while collecting signals about behavior, desire, vulnerability, work, and attention.